 How Understanding Relationships Drives Better Data and Analytics

 The more you connect and expose entities across your databases, the greater your visibility into the cross-company interactions with these enterprises.
 The ability to uncover previously hidden associations inside the data provides a catalyst for business transformation and insights.
-Exposing relationships across product lines, branches and countries creates opportunities to evaluate sales coverage, modify compensation plans, renegotiate terms and conditions, adjust compliance policies, improve customer experiences, build advanced segmentation categories and uncover hidden supply chain risk.
+Exposing business relationships across product lines, branches and countries creates opportunities to evaluate sales coverage, modify compensation plans, renegotiate terms and conditions, adjust compliance policies, improve customer experiences, build advanced segmentation categories and uncover hidden supply chain risk.

 Dive down to discover the many sources of relationship data.